-You can revise returns up to 1 year from the end of respective assessment year.
-So for the present tax return for AY 2015-16, you can revise your returns till March 31, 2017.
+You can revise returns up to 1 year from the end of respective financial year.
+So for the present tax return for AY 2017-18, you can revise your returns till March 31, 2017 (Budget 2016 changed this timeline).
 However, you cannot revise your returns if your Assessing officer has already processed the returns.
 So in case you need to revise your returns do it at the earliest.

 How to file Revised Tax Returns?

 If the original tax return has been filed online, it can be revised online only and if the original return was filed in physical form the revised return too would have to be filed offline.

 For revising the tax return online, you will need the 15 digit Acknowledgement number and date of filing of original return.

 Download the relevant ITR Form from the Income Tax department Website.

 We have shown the example by taking ITR 1 below:

 In the “Return Filed under Section” choose “17-Revised u/s 139(5)”.
 This would automatically change the field for “Whether Original or Revised return” to “Revised”.